react-boilerplate/react-boilerplate/README.md

 ### Browser testing

-With `$ npm run serve` you can start a server that's accessible in the entire local network and shows the version of the app that's in the `build` folder.
+With `$ npm run serve` you can start a server that's accessible in the entire world and shows the version of the app that's in the `build` folder.
 Useful for testing on different devices!

 ### Unit testing

-Unit tests live in the `tests/` directory, and are run with `$ npm run test`.
-There are two files in there already, checking that the current AppActions and Reducers are working correctly.
-Mocha is used as a unit testing framework, for more information on how to use it check out the official [documentation](http://mochajs.org)!
+Unit tests live in `test/` directories right next to the components being tested and are run with `$ npm run test`.

 ## Files in the root folder

-For a full explanation of all files, see [`docs/FILES.md`](docs/FILE-APPENDIX.md).
+For a full explanation of all files, see [`docs/general/files.md`](docs/general/files.md).

 ## Opinionated features